Formic acid

 Formic acid (from Latin formica 'ant'), systematically named methanoic acid, is the simplest carboxylic acid.
 It has the chemical formula HCOOH and structure H\sC(=O)\sO\sH.
 This acid is an important intermediate in chemical synthesis and occurs naturally, most notably in some ants.
 Esters, salts, and the anion derived from formic acid are called formates.
-Industrially, formic acid is produced from methanol.
+Industrially, formic acid is produced from carbon monoxide.

 Natural occurrence

 Formic acid, which has a pungent, penetrating odor, is found naturally in insects, weeds, fruits and vegetables, and forest emissions.
 It appears in most ants and in stingless bees of the genus Oxytrigona.
 Wood ants from the genus Formica can spray formic acid on their prey or to defend the nest.
-The puss moth caterpillar (Cerura vinula) will spray it as well when threatened by predators.
+The puss moth caterpillar (Cerura vinula) sprays it as well when threatened by predators.
 It is also found in the trichomes of stinging nettle (Urtica dioica).
-Apart from that, this acid is incorporated in many fruits such as pineapple (0.21 mg per 100 g), apple (2 mg per 100 g) and kiwi (1 mg per 100 g), as well as in many vegetables, namely onion (45 mg per 100 g), eggplant (1.34 mg per 100 g) and, in extremely low concentrations, cucumber (0.11 mg per 100 g).
+Apart from that, this acid is incorporated in many fruits such as pineapple (0.21 mg per 100 g), apple (2 mg per 100 g) and kiwi (1 mg per 100 g), and in many vegetables, namely onion (45 mg per 100 g), eggplant (1.34 mg per 100 g), and in extremely low concentrations, cucumber (0.11 mg per 100 g).
 Formic acid is a naturally occurring component of the atmosphere primarily due to forest emissions.

 History

 As early as the 15th century, some alchemists and naturalists were aware that ant hills give off an acidic vapor.
-The first person to describe the isolation of this substance (by the distillation of large numbers of ants) was the English naturalist John Ray, in 1671.
+The first person to describe the isolation of this substance (by the distillation of large numbers of ants) was English naturalist John Ray, in 1671.
 Ants secrete the formic acid for attack and defense purposes.
-Formic acid was first synthesized from hydrocyanic acid by the French chemist Joseph Gay-Lussac.
+Formic acid was first synthesized from hydrocyanic acid by French chemist Joseph Gay-Lussac.
 In 1855, another French chemist, Marcellin Berthelot, developed a synthesis from carbon monoxide similar to the process used today.

 Formic acid was long considered a chemical compound of only minor interest in the chemical industry.
 In the late 1960s, significant quantities became available as a byproduct of acetic acid production.
 It now finds increasing use as a preservative and antibacterial in livestock feed.